 Plastic Free Book

 June 2012 saw the release of my first book, Plastic Free: How I Kicked the Plastic Habit and How You Can Too (Skyhorse), a practical guide to ridding your life of plastic.
+The book was so successful that the publisher released an updated version in 2015 with a brand new chapter and foreword by the musician Jack Johnson.
 Read more about the book and order your copy here.

 Other places you’ll find me ranting about plastic around the web: